-There's plenty to do and see in East Bali, as long as "party" is not at the top of the agenda.
-The attractions in Klungkung and Karangasem lean more toward cultural and nature-friendly pursuits.
 The region is home to a number of temples and royal structures along the coast, including the most important Balinese temple of all, Pura Besakih.
 Hiking trails criss-cross the mountainous terrain, and the waters surrounding East Bali are full of scenic diving sites.
-The next time you're in East Bali, check out one—or all—of the destinations listed below.
+The next time you're in East Bali, check out one—or all—of these destinations.

 Pura Besakih, the Mother Temple

 Coined the "Mother Temple," Pura Besakih is the biggest temple in Bali—a sprawling complex of over 20 temples set on the side of the active Gunung Agung volcano.
 The temple complex venerates the Hindu trinity (trimurti) of Brahma, Vishnu, and Shiva, drawing thousands of pilgrims and tourists every year.

 With over 50 festivals conducted at Pura Besakih annually, you're likely to be in town just as one celebration is ongoing or about to start.
 Check with your Bali resort or hotel if you're going to be lucky when you visit.
 Pura Besakih is most easily reached via a bemo from Klungkung.